okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget-i18n/main/index.md

 **Learning outcomes**

-Understand how to override text strings with Identity Engine i18n strings so that you can create localized sign-in widgets.
+Understand how to override text strings with Identity Engine i18n strings so that you can create localized Sign-In Widgets.

 **What you need**